Iconic French New Wave director Jean-Luc Godard dead at 91

 Back in Europe, he took a job in Switzerland as a construction worker on a dam project.
 He used the pay to finance his first complete film, the 1954 “Operation Concrete,” a 20-minute documentary about the building of the dam.

-Returning to Paris, Godard worked as a spokesman for an artists’ agency and made his first feature in 1957 — “All Boys Are Called Patrick,” released in 1959 — and continued to hone his writing.
+Returning to Paris, Godard worked as spokesman for an artists’ agency and continued to hone his writing.

-The images in “Breathless” of an ingenue Seberg traipsing along Paris’ Champs-Elysees to hawk “New York Herald Tribune” newspapers in a tight T-shirt, and close-ups of a cigarette-smoking, fedora-wearing Belmondo running a thumb methodically, pensively across his lips could be enshrined among the most memorable images of French cinema.
+The images in “Breathless” of an ingenue Seberg traipsing along Paris’ Champs-Elysées loudly hawking “New York Herald Tribune” newspapers in a tight T-shirt, and close-ups of a cigarette-smoking, fedora-wearing Belmondo running a thumb methodically, pensively across his lips could be enshrined among the most memorable images of French cinema.

 Godard, who was later to gain a reputation for his uncompromising left-wing political views, had a first brush with French authorities in 1960 when he made “The Little Soldier.”
 The movie, filled with references to France’s colonial war in Algeria, was not released until 1963, a year after the conflict ended.